The Best Tips and Tools for Teaching Kids to Water Ski

 Ask your kid if they'd like a photo to remember the day.
 I say "ask them" because, if they don't feel proud about not accomplishing getting up, they may want to take the photo on the day they do.

-And on another note, don't take photos of them in the water on their first experience.
+On another note, don't take photos of them in the water on their first experience.
 It's just another added pressure or embarrassment, similar to your family friends watching.

 11. Start with platform trainers